Olheiro/GHubBackuperator/README.md

 *  Don't feed the trolls.

 8. Do you have plans for improvements?
-*  Adding a way to choose the backup location or where to restore from would be nice.
-Longer term could include turning it into an executable with a GUI.
+*  I already added a way to choose the backup location or where to restore from as planned.
+Longer term could include turning this utility into an executable with a GUI.

 9. I want to request a feature.
 *  And I want world peace, that doesn't mean it will happen.
 Drop a note anyway,